-Gravel is perfect for focusing attention on other elements of your garden, such as feature plants or, as below, a delicate little pond feature.
-It provides a simple, uncluttered backdrop that doesn’t compete with other greenery as the lawn does, and also has the benefit of being maintenance-free, which allows you to spend more time on your favourite plants instead!
+Gravel is perfect for focusing attention on other elements of your garden, such as feature plants or a delicate little pond feature.
+It provides a simple, uncluttered backdrop that doesn’t compete with other greenery as the lawn does.
+And also has the benefit of being maintenance-free, which allows you to spend more time on your favourite plants instead!

 28. Create a weed barrier

-Lots of keen gardeners prefer to use gravel on walkways through their garden, in order to keep garden beds well separated and well-drained and to limit weed growth.
-The border around these large round beds, together with the gravel paths, also helps contain the planting.
-How pretty is this garden?
+Lots of keen gardeners prefer to use gravel on walkways through their garden.
+This keeps garden beds well separated and well-drained and limits weed growth.
+The border around garden beds, together with the gravel paths, also helps contain the planting.

 29. Delineate zones

 When you have a multipurpose garden, gravel can help define the various zones.
-For example in this backyard, a gravelled patio corner with a firepit section is clearly separated from the paved alfresco dining area.
+For example, a gravelled patio corner with a firepit section can be clearly separated from a paved alfresco dining area.
 Similarly, if you have a veggie patch or an area with raised beds in your garden, gravel can help define those spaces as being distinct from your lawned areas.

 30. Make a dry garden

 A major bonus about gravel gardens is that they are environmentally friendly since they don’t need to be watered.
-Whether you go for a true “dry garden” that needs zero water added, or simply want a low-water needs garden, you can blend your gravel hardscaping with drought-tolerant, sun-loving plants that thrive in dry conditions (for example agaves, as in the garden below).
+Maybe you want to go for a true “dry garden” that needs zero water added, or perhaps you simplywant a low-water needs garden.
+Either way you can blend your gravel hardscaping with drought-tolerant, sun-loving plants that thrive in dry conditions.

 31. Blend into a monochrome setting

-If you love a modern, monochrome aesthetic, gravel will provide a chic speckled black and white base for your outdoor area, like in this courtyard in Skivarp, Sweden.
-Concrete pots with lavender add a soft daub of colour here, against the home’s white walls and black trims.
-White metal chairs with a reindeer-fur style throw and a vintage jug complete this stylish vignette.
+If you love a modern, monochrome aesthetic, gravel will provide a chic speckled black and white base for your outdoor area.
+Add massive concrete pots with lavender for a soft, fragrant daub of colour.
+White metal chairs with a reindeer-fur style throw and a vintage jug can complete your stylish Nordic-inspired vignette.

 32. Add a touch of formality

-It’s a little ironic that a material that is at the lower end of the cost scale can actually give a luxe appearance, but that’s versatile gravel for you!
-Here’s an example of a courtyard in Provence, France, which has an elegant, upmarket feel to it.
-I love the star jasmine covered archway leading to the gravel-lined ‘garden room’ beyond.
+It’s a little ironic that a material that is at the lower end of the cost scale can actually give a luxe appearance.
+But that’s versatile gravel for you!
+For an elegant, upmarket, French flavoured courtyard, add a jasmine-covered archway that leads to a gravel-lined ‘garden room’ beyond.